innFactory/create-react-app-material-typescript-redux/README.md

-# Create React App example with Material-UI, TypeScript, Redux and Routing
+# create-react-app-material-typescript-redux derived from Create React App example with Material-UI, TypeScript, Redux and Routing

-This is a new version with React Hooks, Material-UI 4 and React-Redux 7 (with hooks!).
-We use this template for all our new projects.
-If you want to bootstrap a project with the classic approach without hooks but with class components, you are welcome to use the [previous version](https://github.com/innFactory/create-react-app-material-typescript-redux/tree/v1).
+Made with our new CLI Tool [react-factory](https://github.com/innFactory/react-factory) for choosing the optional features and configure our individual setup.

 <img width="100%" src="screenshot.png" alt="example"/>